getodk/docs/src/collect-settings.rst

   .. versionadded:: 1.15

   Selects the color scheme the app will use.
-The default `System` option (added in ODK Collect v2021.3) uses the device's color theme (based on the the :guilabel:`Dark theme` system setting in Android 10 and above).
+The default :guilabel:`Use device theme` option (added in ODK Collect v2021.3) uses the device's color theme (based on the the :guilabel:`Dark theme` system setting in Android 10 and above).

   .. container:: details